 If you’re looking for guilt-free street food in Goa, the Goan Poi is your best friend!
 This whole-wheat bun pairs perfectly with curries, butter, chai, and even sweet spreads.
 Head over to quaint bakeries and non-descript street stalls to get the authentic flavours of the perfectly soft, delicious Poi.

 12. Chinese Fast Food

 Prepare for a glorious combination of Chinese flavours and Indian sensibilities – the Chinese fast food options found in street stalls and restaurants of Goa bring together East Asian staples like noodles, dumplings, fried rice, and Schezwan dishes with Indian vegetables and spices.
-The result is a lip-smacking platter that is impossible to resist!

 Popular Places For Street Food in Goa

 1. Dom Pedros, Margao

 This small bakery wins in terms of flavours and spices – their Portuguese snacks and fries are crowd-pullers here.
 The bakery serves Goan sweets and Konkan dishes too.
 One can hope to find delicious snacks and quick bites here at a steal – indulge without hurting your wallet!

 Location: Pajifond, Margao

 This small food truck packs a hefty punch and serves some of the best street food of Goa – their Konkan-Catholic dishes are a hit with the locals.
 Run by the three Noronoha brothers, their dishes incorporate flavours perfected through generations – their mix of Goan, Konkan, and Portuguese tastes results in perfection every time, at a fraction of the cost.